 The thing now is that, in all the above, the delicate knowledge to be mastered is the analytic one.
 So, when could we say that $X\to X^+$ is a liberation, analytically speaking?
 And here the answer, coming from years of work and observations, including \cite{bbc}, is that ``this happens when $X\to X^+$ is compatible with the Bercovici-Pata bijection \cite{bpa}, or with some other well-established bijection from probability, such as the Meixner/free Meixner one''.
 Of course this is a bit vague, because our principle does not tell us at what exact variables to look at, and also there is usually a $N\to\infty$ limiting procedure appearing there, and so on.
 But, in practice, this remains an excellent principle, whose verification requires a good knowledge of the integration functional $tr:C(X)\to\mathbb C$.

 In short, and getting back now to what was said before, we will be interested in what follows in homogeneous spaces $X$, and their integration functionals $tr:C(X)\to\mathbb C$.
-There has been quite some work on this subject, after the 2010 paper \cite{bgo} regarding the spheres, which launched everything, notably with the fundamental papers \cite{bsk}, then \cite{ba5}, then \cite{ba6}, that we will mainly follow here, in this chapter and in the next two ones.
+There has been quite some work on this subject, after the 2010 paper \cite{bgo} regarding the spheres, which launched everything, notably with the fundamental paper \cite{bsk}, and then \cite{ba5}, and then \cite{ba6}, that we will follow here, in this chapter and in the next two ones.

-To start with, we will discuss, in this chapter, following \cite{ba5}, a class of homogeneous spaces which are of fairly general type, as follows:
+In order to get started, with this program, we will first discuss, in this chapter, a class of homogeneous spaces which are of fairly general type, as follows: